 Ford F-150 Overview

-Redesigned for 2015, Ford's big-selling pickup truck has moved to an all-aluminum body, which saves about 700 pounds.
+Ford's big-selling pickup truck uses an all-aluminum body, which saves about 700 pounds over steel.
 Powertrain choices include a 3.5-liter V6, 2.7- or 3.5-liter turbo V6s, and a 5.0-liter V8, each paired with a six-speed automatic.
-Our F-150 with the 3.5-liter V6 delivers abundant power, and even the 2.7-liter is no slouch.
-In our testing, we found the 2.7 gets 17 mpg overall, one mpg better than the turbo 3.5.
-The 2.7 is also slightly quicker in the 0-to-60 mph sprint.
-The cabin is very quiet, but the ride is a jittery and handling is rather ponderous.
+We tested the 2.7- and 3.5-liter turbo engines, and each delivered abundant power.
+In our tests the 2.7 got 17 mpg overall, one mpg better than the turbo 3.5.
+The 2.7 is also slightly quicker from 0-to-60 mph.
+The cabin is quiet, but the ride is a jittery and handling is rather ponderous.
 New safety offerings include lane-departure warning and blind-spot detection.
 Other notable features include a 360-degree-view camera and integrated loading ramps.